One of my earliest obstacles was my belief that I didn’t have anything to offer the world.

 A thought holds no inherent power.
 It plugs into us, just like the machines plugged into the humans in The Matrix.

 Just realizing this doesn’t inoculate me from my thoughts.
 But it gives me added perspective.
+It gives me space to breathe.

 Now let’s have a look at the three obstacles: